 Do not keep working one sore area harder

-If one part of your back or shoulders feels especially tight, that can tempt you to keep targeting it aggressively.
+If one part of your back, shoulders, calves, or feet feels especially tight, it can be tempting to target it aggressively.
 For a new user, that usually backfires.
-Let the chair feel balanced and moderate at first.
+Keep the first month balanced and moderate.

 When to Stop and Hand Off to the Safety Hub